-- how your grant activity will improve access and participation in the creative industries during the COVID-19 recovery environment. - how your grant activity will include and/or offer opportunities for those communities adversely affected by the COVID-19 pandemic and/or the 2019-20 bushfires. - how your grant activity will expand markets and develop export opportunities, particularly in the Indo-Pacific region.
+- how your grant activity will improve access and participation in the creative industries during the COVID-19 recovery environment. - how your grant activity will include and/or offer opportunities for those communities adversely affected by the COVID-19 pandemic. - how your grant activity will expand markets and develop export opportunities, particularly in the Indo-Pacific region.